mobook/MO-book/pyomo_style_guide.md

 m.x = pyo.Var(bounds.keys())
 ```

-For consistency with standard mathematical conventions, upper-case letters to denotes Pyomo sets is an acceptable deviation from PEP style guidelines. :ower case letters can be used to denote elements of the set.
-For example,
+For consistency with standard mathematical conventions, upper-case letters to denotes Pyomo sets is an acceptable deviation from PEP style guidelines.
+Lower case letters can be used to denote elements of the set.
+For example, the objective
 $$
 f = \min \sum_{b\in B} x_b
 $$